 - Most newsworthy event

-- Most memorable moments/days this year
+- Most memorable days

 On Valentines day, Christian and I had a picnic with snacks and wine and his cousin and her bf joined us.
 It was a fun little double date that we had never done before.